HMS Surprise (1796): Capture by the Royal Navy

 After repairs, Unité was ordered to join the Mediterranean fleet at Toulon, and arrived there in March 1795.
 She spent the remainder of the year either blockaded in port or serving as a courier.
 In April 1796, she was ordered on one such courier mission to North Africa to deliver personnel and messages to the port of Bône.
 At the time, Le Drézénec, who had been recently promoted to capitaine de frégate, was suffering from smallpox and was incapacitated.
 Consequently, her first lieutenant, Lieutenant Le Breton, commanded Unité.

 Captain Thomas Fremantle in command of the frigate HMS Inconstant had heard there was a French frigate in Bône, and sailed to intercept her.
-When Unité arrived in the afternoon of 20 April 1796, the watch aboard Unité identified Inconstant as a neutral vessel and Le Breton did not clear the ship for action.
+When Unité arrived in the afternoon of 20 April 1796, the watch aboard Unité wrongly identified Inconstant as a neutral vessel and Le Breton did not clear the ship for action.
 About an hour later, Inconstant sailed alongside, boarded and captured Unité intact.

 Royal Navy

 Commander Edward Hamilton, commissioned Surprise in June 1796.
 He sailed for Jamaica on 29 July.
 He was promoted to post captain in July 1797.
 She returned to England and underwent refitting at Plymouth between January and May 1798.

 She returned to the Caribbean and sailed on the Jamaica station.

 In November, Surprise and Amaranthe captured the French 4-gun privateer Petite Française.

 On 19 March 1799 Surprise captured Betsey and the 5-gun Lionne.

+At 8 P.M. on 15 April, she captured a French privateer.
+At 1 A. M. on 16 April, Surprise recaptured the American merchant ship Britannia, which the French privateer had captured on 15 April.

-Then on 17 April Surprise captured Chien de Chasse.
+On 17 April, Surprise captured Chien de Chasse.

-On 10 October 1799 in the harbour of Aruba she used her boats to cut out a privateer of ten guns and two sloops.
+On 10 October 1799, in the harbour of Aruba Surprise used her boats to cut out a privateer of ten guns, and two sloops.
 One of her officers, an acting lieutenant, was killed in the action.
-She then sailed onto Venezuela.
+She then sailed on to Venezuela.

 Recapture of HMS Hermione

-Surprise gained fame for the cutting-out expedition on 25 October 1799 of HMS Hermione.
+Surprise gained fame for the cutting-out expedition on 25 October 1799, of HMS Hermione.
 Hermione's crew had mutinied, and had sailed her into the Spanish possession of Puerto Cabello.
 Captain Edward Hamilton of Surprise led a boarding party to retake Hermione and, after an exceptionally bloody action, sailed her out under Spanish gunfire.
 The Spanish casualties included 119 dead; 231 were taken prisoner, while another 15 jumped or fell overboard.
 Hamilton had 11 injured, four seriously, but none killed.

 In January 1801 Captain Christopher Laroche assumed command of Surprise.
 Captain James Oswald replaced Laroche in August.